-Whether you're selling a lake house on Lake Michigan or a split-level in the UP, paying 6% in realtor fees is a lot.
+Whether you're selling a lake house on Lake Michigan or a split-level in the UP, paying 6% in real estate agent fees is a lot.

-- Less support: You manage your own sale — without a full-service agent to handle pricing, photography, paperwork, and negotiations.
+- Less support: You’ll be managing almost the entire selling process yourself — without a full-service listing agent to handle pricing, photography, paperwork, and negotiations.

 - Lower sales price: For sale by owner (FSBO) homes usually sell for significantly less than homes sold by agents — 6% less on average compared to agent-represented properties.